 The Machine Gun is strong against Warriors and Infantry, and to a lesser extent Zookas - especially when they are grouped together allowing its inaccurate fire to land hits.
 Zookas can be protected by the enemy leading with Heavies.

-Surprisingly, the first building you get in the game does well against a large number of units, including Tanks.
+, including Tanks.
 It also fares well against Heavies and Warriors.
-Make sure your Sniper Towers are spread out so that they cannot all be taken out by a single Shock Bomb.
+Make sure your Sniper Towers are spread out so that they cannot all be taken out by a single Shock Bomb

 The Cannon's specialty is dealing with Tanks, as its attacks do double damage.They also do well against Heavies and Warriors.
 They are one of the most powerful troops available early in the game, so are worth protecting with other structures to ensure you can defend against high-level enemies.

 The Rocket Launcher is good against Warriors and Infantry, and later, once you have leveled up sufficiently Tanks and Heavies.
 Place them a good distance apart so that they can cover each other - if they are too close together then their blind spots are shared.